Faculty Grants Handbook

 Reports often include a narrative section describing the progress of the project as well as supporting financial data.
 The PI is responsible for preparing the technical section of the report.
 Federal agencies often require that reports are submitted online and have formats/fields that must be adhered to.
 All NSF grant narrative reports must be submitted via Research.gov.
 NIH reports should be submitted using the eRA Commons Research Performance Progress Report (RPPR) module.

 The Associate Controller of Financial Compliance & Reporting submits financial reports on government grants.
 The PI should promptly submit all receipts to the Associate Controller to ensure accurate financial reports.
 If an extension is needed on a report deadline, seek the assistance of the Associate Controller or Sponsored Research well in advance of the deadline.
 Late reports can result in delays in subsequent grant reviews and awards.

 PIs will receive a closeout notice from the Associate Controller of Financial Compliance & Reporting approximately 120 days before the project period end date.

 They should review the most recent financial reports to ensure that all project expenses have been processed and appropriately charged.

 For federal awards, final financial reports must be submitted by Barnard no later than 90 days from the award end date so timely review and processing are important.

-PIs who plan to request a no-cost extension should contact the Director or Manager of Sponsored Research about next steps.
+PIs who plan to request a no-cost extension should contact the Director or Associate Director of Sponsored Research about next steps.
 Note that many federal agencies have deadlines for requesting no-cost extensions so PIs should make sure to reach out well before the end date to ensure they meet those deadlines.